martin12333/Readable-Lisp-S-expressions/tutorial.md

     substring("Hello" 1 string-length("xyz"))

 Using function name prefixes is a nice way of showing negation, e.g., -(x) computes the value of 0 - x.
-So while curly infix by itself doesn't handle prefix functions, modern-expressions can handle them nicely:
+So while curly infix by itself doesn't handle prefix functions, neoteric-expressions can handle them nicely:

     {-(n) / 2}